-2014 2015 2016 2017 2018 2030 Goal
+2015 2016 2017 2018 2019 2030 Goal

 OSHA Total Recordable

-Incident Rate (TRIR) 4.3 3.6 3.7 3.6 3.9 2.0
+Incident Rate (TRIR) 3.6 3.7 3.6 3.9 3.7 2.0

-In 2018, Republic had 1 OSHA reportable employee fatality and 1 employee fatality while operating collection vehicles.
+In 2019, Republic had 2 OSHA reportable employee fatalities and 2 employee fatalities while operating collection vehicles.
 We deeply feel employee losses and endeavor to provide not only best in class safety programs, but also the training and know-how to leverage these programs.
 Because we are not satisfied until each and every one of our employees return home at the end of every day, we continue to intensify our efforts and commitment to safety.
 At Republic, we're well-aware that the nature of our business presents safety challenges to both our employees and our communities.
 That's why we prioritize safety above all else and work hard to design, implement and continuously improve safety programs for our employees.